The third major of 2022 is upon us, as the U.S. Open gets underway this week at The Country Club in Brookline, Mass.

 Over time, the tournament developed a reputation for being the most challenging event in golf, allowing it to draw in the best of the best.

-A testament to just how difficult the U.S. Open has played historically: In 120 editions of the tournament just four players have finished double-digits under par, Tiger Woods (-12) at Pebble Beach in 2000, Rory McIlroy (-16) at Congressional Country Club in 2011, Brooks Koepka (-16) at Erin Hills in 2017, and Gary Woodland (-13) at Pebble Beach in 2019.
+A testament to just how difficult the U.S. Open has played historically: In 122 editions of the tournament just four players have finished double-digits under par: Woods (-12) at Pebble Beach in 2000, McIlroy (-16) at Congressional Country Club in 2011, Koepka (-16) at Erin Hills in 2017, and Gary Woodland (-13) at Pebble Beach in 2019.

-Even that 2000 event was brutal, as the two runner-ups, Els and Miguel Angel Jimenez, finished at 3-over, 15 strokes behind Tiger’s unforgettable one-man show.
+Even that 2000 event was brutal, as the two runner-ups, Els and Miguel Angel Jimenez, finished at 3-over par, 15 strokes behind Tiger’s iconic one-man show.

 U.S. Open History: Recent Winners

 2021: Jon Rahm (-6)

 2018: Brooks Koepka (+1)

 2014: Martin Kaymer (-9)

 (-16) – Rory McIlroy (2011), Brooks Koepka (2017)

 (4) – Ben Hogan (1948, 1950, 1951, 1953)